Don't Be Stupid (You Know I Love You): Chart performance

 "Don't Be Stupid" debuted at number 51 on the US Billboard Hot Country Singles & Tracks chart the week of November 15, 1997, the highest debut of the week.
 The single spent 20 weeks on the chart and peaked at number six on January 31, 1998, where it remained for two weeks.
-It reached number two on the Country Singles Sales chart.
-The single became Twain's sixth Top 10 single and her eighth Top 20 hit.
+It also reached number two on the Billboard Top Country Singles Sales chart.
+The single became Twain's sixth top-10 single and her eighth top-20 hit.
 "Don't Be Stupid" became Twain's sixth song on the Billboard Hot 100 where it peaked at number 40.
 It reached number 25 on the Hot 100 Singles Sales chart.
 In Canada, the song reached number 12.

 "Don't Be Stupid" became Twain's fourth-biggest single in the UK.
 It also became her fourth consecutive top-10 single there (and fifth overall) when it debuted on February 26, 2000, at its peak of number five.
 It remained on the chart for 11 weeks.
 It has sold 155,000 copies in the UK.